Brand awareness metrics you should track

 All you have to do is follow these steps:

-Media listening tools, for example, Brand24, will gather and analyse all publicly available mentions that contain your keywords.
+Media monitoring tools, for example, Brand24, will gather and analyse all publicly available mentions that contain your keywords.

 Start with setting up a project.